uiztok/uiztok.github.io/_team/UrbancicIztok.md

 {::options parse_block_html="true" /}

 *I am deeply fascinated by the incredible orchestration of life across vastly different spatiotemporal scales, which drives me in the quest to unravel the molecular mechanisms of cellular processes.
-I am convinced that the biophysical approach, together with advanced optical microscopy and spectroscopy techniques, can offer a powerful tool in solving this great puzzle.*
+I am convinced that the biophysical approach, together with advanced optical microscopy and spectroscopy techniques, can offer a powerful toolbox in solving this great puzzle.*

 ![Tcells](/images/proj_FMS.jpg)